-In March 2020, the Company received notice that three purported class actions were filed against a number of defendants, including the Company, alleging personal injuries in connection with alleged elevated levels of N-Nitrosodimethylamine (NDMA) contained in a Metformin IR product manufactured by a third party manufacturer and sold by the Company.
+In March 2020, the Company received notice that three purported class actions were filed against a number of defendants, including the Company, alleging personal injuries in connection with alleged elevated levels of N-Nitrosodimethylamine ("NDMA") contained in a Metformin IR product manufactured by a third-party manufacturer and sold by the Company.
 Each of the three cases are pending in the United States District Court, District of New Jersey, and captioned Harris v.
 Aurobindo Pharma Ltd., et al., Civil Action No.: 20-3350; Hann v.
-Heritage Pharmaceuticals Inc. d/b/a Avet Pharmaceuticals Inc., Civil Action No.: 20-3415; and MSP Recovery Claims, Series LLC v.
+Heritage Pharmaceuticals Inc., d/b/a Avet Pharmaceuticals Inc., Civil Action No.: 20-3415; and MSP Recovery Claims, Series LLC v.
 Aurobindo Pharma Ltd, et al., Civil Action No.: 20-6609.
 On June 23, 2020, a fourth purported class action - Sandoval v.
-Heritage Pharmaceuticals Inc. - was filed in California Superior Court, Los Angeles County, similarly alleging personal injuries in connection with alleged elevated NDMA levels contained in a Metformin IR product manufactured by a third party manufacturer and sold by the Company.
+Heritage Pharmaceuticals Inc. - was filed in California Superior Court, Los Angeles County, similarly alleging personal injuries in connection with alleged elevated NDMA levels contained in a Metformin IR product manufactured by a third-party manufacturer and sold by the Company.

 The Company denies any liability and fully intends to defend these claims.
-In addition, the Company asserted a claim for indemnification, and tendered its defense, in each of the lawsuits to the third-party manufacturer, and the indemnity and defense claim was accepted by third party manufacturer.
+In addition, the Company asserted a claim for indemnification, and tendered its defense, in each of the lawsuits to the third-party manufacturer, and the indemnity and defense claim was accepted by third party manufacturer, and the third-party manufacturer assigned legal counsel to defend the Company against these claims.